Xavier Puig / Product Management · User Experience · AI Systems

 Mutation: move[2] RIGHT → DOWN | move[5] UP → LEFT Score: -42 → -51 Decision: REJECTED ✗

+Accepted changes become the new baseline.
+Rejected ones are discarded.
 Evaluation is deterministic rather than LLM-based for consistency.
-If the scoring drifts between runs, the optimiser loses its compass.
-You need a stable, reliable signal to optimise against.
-Which, as it turns out, is also the hardest part of applying this to real product problems.
+If the scoring function drifts between runs, the optimiser can loose its compass.
+So you need a stable, reliable signal to optimise against.
+Which, as it turns out, is also the hardest part of real product problems.

 The optimiser doesn't understand mazes.
 It only runs one loop: generate, evaluate, keep improvements, repeat.
 That same loop can optimise a checkout flow.